The Biggest Sharks in the World: Nightmares Beneath the Waves

 Sharks are dangerous animals, and if you decide to go into the water you are entering their domain.
 But the sad truth is that sharks have far more to fear from humans than we do from them.
 Illegal and unethical fishing practices have decimated the shark populations around the world, and few species go unscathed.

-When a shark attacks a human they are only trying to survive, but humans have destroyed the shark populations for no reason other than greed.
+When a shark attacks a human they are only trying to survive, but humans have destroyed the shark populations for no reasons other than greed and ignorance.
 As much as you may fear sharks, they are a very important part of the natural world.